kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/clusteropenstack/configuration.md

 Note: If your openstack cluster does not already have a public network, you should contact your cloud service provider.
 We will not review how to troubleshoot this here.

-## Floating IP
+## API server floating IP

-A floating IP is automatically created and associated with the load balancer or controller node, but you can specify the floating IP explicitly by `spec.apiServerFloatingIP` of `OpenStackCluster`.
+Unless explicitly disabled, a floating IP is automatically created and associated with the load balancer or controller node.
+If required, you can specify the floating IP explicitly by `spec.apiServerFloatingIP` of `OpenStackCluster`.

 You have to be able to create a floating IP in your OpenStack in advance.
 You can create one using,